-Interview: Crafty Games, Publisher of Spycraft 2.0, Fantasycraft and Mistborn Role-Playing Games Part 2
+This is part 2 of my interview with Crafty Games, publisher of Spycraft 2.0, Fantasycraft and Mistborn

 Role-Playing Games.
 If you are joining late, you should read the first part of my interview with Crafty Games before reading this post.